Black Friday Deals Banner

 Readtime: 4 min

-9.8 million households are already eligible for these improved speeds, nbn said, with the plan to hit 10 million dwellings by the end of 2025.
-It’ll all depend on what type of connection you have, of course, but the change reflects the ongoing pick-up of connected households, as well as the increasing need for fast, reliable internet at home.
+NBN says 9.8 million households are already eligible for these upgrades, with the network on track to reach 10 million dwellings (homes and apartments) by the end of 2025.
+Eligibility for the upgrade depends on your connection type, but the move reflects the increasing demand for high-speed, reliable home internet access across Australia.

 “The Accelerate Great program is about more than faster speeds.
-It’s about empowering Australians to thrive in a digital world,” said nbn’s chief customer officer, Anna Perrin.
+It’s about empowering Australians to thrive in a digital world,” said NBN chief customer officer Anna Perrin.

 “Faster broadband means better access to online education, virtual healthcare, cloud-based business tools and emerging technologies.
 Reliable, high-speed connectivity is essential for the digital experiences that shape our modern lives.”